Skip to main content

 ComponentStatusNotes

-cert-managerAlready installedDeployed by cdev installer
+cert-managerAlready installedDeployed by the kube-dc installer (Flux)

-Cluster API coreAlready installedDeployed by cdev installer
+Cluster API coreAlready installedDeployed by the kube-dc installer (Flux)

 CAPM3 + BMO + IronicTo be installedThis guide covers installation